 What did most of these participants do, and continue to do, to be successful?
 This information goes against the trends in today’s pop culture, but this is real-life data that supports a healthy, long-term lifestyle transformation.

-Eighty-nine percent succeeded using diet and exercise together.
+Eighty-nine percent succeeded through diet and exercise together.

 Only 1 percent lost weight using only exercise; 10 percent lost weight with diet only.